garrandall/popular-music-data/tracks/point-it-out-smokey-robinson-the-miracles.md

 All that we need is love to succeed

 So let me in
-Point it out ooo yeah point it out to you-hoo
+Point it out oo yeah point it out to you-hoo
 Show your love yeah, girl like you never knew
 Point it out oh baby now point it out to me
 Gonna show your lovin